 What to Focus on to Improve Your Ranking Locally and Nationally

 Ideally, you want to appeal to both local and national audiences, because the ranking factors are largely the same for both.
-As Matthew Capala has recently pointed out, however, frequent changes to the algorithms that search engines like Google use make national SEO very hard for small businesses.
+Frequent changes to the algorithms that search engines like Google use make national SEO very hard for small businesses.

 That being said, based on the research of thought leaders like Capala, and our own independent research, the key ranking factors to focus on right now are: